 Researching the history of furniture design to the making of your own designs into finished practical pieces.

-University study such as our BA (Hons) Contemporary Creative Practice or a specialist furniture design qualification at other universities.
+University study such as our BA (Hons) Art & Design Practice or a specialist furniture design qualification at other universities.

 There are a wide variety of careers including designing, manufacturing and installation.